GeoKnow/GeoKnowGeneratorUI/README.md

 ### Using OntoWiki-Virtuoso

 In order that [OntoWiki](https://github.com/AKSW/OntoWiki) is able to access Virtuoso store, besides the installation of the OntoWiki-Virtuoso component you need to follow the instructions of OntoWiku using [Virtuoso Backend](https://github.com/AKSW/OntoWiki/wiki/VirtuosoBackend).

+## Issues

+If some components are installed on the same tomcat server as the Generator, it is better to increase the Java Heap space.
+Edit the file /etc/default/tomcat7 and perform the following change.

+	# The original options look something like this:
+	# JAVA_OPTS="-Djava.awt.headless=true -Xmx128m -XX:+UseConcMarkSweepGC"

+	JAVA_OPTS="-Djava.awt.headless=true -Xmx1g -XX:+UseConcMarkSweepGC"

 ## Licence